Mike Macdonald: Seattle Seahawks (2024–present)

-On January 31, 2024, Mike Macdonald was hired by the Seattle Seahawks as their head coach to replace Pete Carroll.
+On January 31, 2024, Macdonald was hired by the Seattle Seahawks as their head coach to replace Pete Carroll.
 He beat out Ejiro Evero, Patrick Graham, Ben Johnson, Mike Kafka, Raheem Morris, Dan Quinn, Bobby Slowik, and Frank Smith for the job.
-At the time of his hiring, Mike Macdonald was the youngest head coach in the NFL.
+At the time of his hiring, Macdonald was the youngest head coach in the NFL.
+At his introductory press conference, Macdonald said he initially intended to retain defensive playcalling duties, but would relinquish them "when it becomes obvious that someone else is ready to go and we see it the same way."

 Macdonald began his inaugural season with Seattle by leading the team to three straight victories for the first time since 2020.
-The team followed this start by going on a three game losing streak.
+The team followed this start by going on a three-game losing streak.
 By the Seahawks' Week 10 bye, the team held a record of 4–5, falling to last place in the NFC West.
-The team improved to 5–5 in Week 11 when Macdonald's Seahawks defeated the reigning NFC champions and division rivals, the San Francisco 49ers, 20–17.
-In Week 18, he led the team to a 30–25 victory against the division rival Los Angeles Rams on route to his 10th coaching win in his first season, becoming the first head coach in franchise history to reach 10 wins in his inaugural season.
+The team improved to 5–5 in Week 11 when they defeated the reigning NFC champions and division rivals, the San Francisco 49ers on the road 20–17.
+In Week 18, Macdonald led the team to a 30–25 victory against the division rival Los Angeles Rams on route to his 10th coaching win in his first season, becoming the first head coach in franchise history to reach 10 wins in his inaugural season.
 The Seahawks finished with a 10–7 record but missed the postseason in Macdonald's first season as head coach.

-In his second season after a Week 4 road victory over the Arizona Cardinals Macdonald became the fifth head coach in NFL history to win nine of his first 10 road games.
-His nine consecutive away victories also stand as the longest streak in Seahawks franchise history.
+In his second season after a Week 4 road victory over the Arizona Cardinals, Macdonald became the fifth head coach in NFL history to win nine of his first 10 road games.
+His 10 consecutive road victories also stand as the longest streak in franchise history.